Phantom cosmological model with observational constraints in $f(Q)$ gravity: Baryon acoustic oscillations and cosmic microwave background

 \section{Baryon acoustic oscillations and cosmic microwave background}

-The $\textit{BAO}$ standard ruler measurements are self consistent with $\textit{CMB}$ observations as demonstrated by several galaxy surveys.
-One can obtain stringent constraints on cosmological parameters by using this measurements.
+In $\Lambda$CDM observations, the $\textit{BAO}$ standard ruler measurements are self consistent with $\textit{CMB}$ observations, as demonstrated by several galaxy surveys.
+As mentioned, our model has a similar background to $\Lambda$CDM but shows slight deviations at high redshift.
+So we can obtain stringent constraints on cosmological parameters by using this measurements.
 To map distance-redshift relationships, measuring the $\textit{BAO}$s in large scale clustering patterns of galaxies is a promising technique.
 Also, $\textit{BAO}$ provides an independent way to measure the expansion rate of the Universe and also can describe the rate of change of expansion throughout the evolution history.\\